Yuchi language: Phonological variation

 Phonological variation often occurs in different kinds of morphological environments.
 For example, the phoneme /o/ is often pronounced as /ʊ/ in 1st-person singular and impersonal 3rd-person pronouns by Big Pond speakers.
 Also, the phonemes /a/ and /o/ can become [ə] in unstressed environments.

 Length

 Vowel length indicates grammatical function, such as superlative or comparative adjective forms or emphasis.
 It may also indicate contracted morphemes, and thus is not a phonological process but rather a morphological one.

 Consonants

 Yuchi has been analyzed as having from 19 to 40 consonants, chiefly depending on whether the glottalized and labialized consonants are counted, or considered to be sequences with /ʔ/ and /w/, respectively.
-Some of the latter are included in the table in parentheses:
+Some of the former are included in the table in parentheses:

 Stress and intonation

 Stress

 Stress in Yuchi is fairly regular.
 All major parts of speech have syllable-final stress, and syllable-initial secondary stress; also, particles (one-syllable words) are stressed.
 There are some minimal pairs to be found due to stress; some representative samples include: